Thomas McGuire: Last mission and death

-January 7, 1945, McGuire took off from Dulag Airfield on Leyte and led a group of four P-38s – himself, Major Jack Rittmayer, Captain Edwin Weaver, and Lieutenant Douglas Thropp – on a fighter sweep over northern Negros Island in the central Philippines.
+January 7, 1945, McGuire took off from Dulag Airfield on Leyte and led a group of four P-38s – himself, Major Jack Rittmayer (who was visiting the area from the Thirteenth Air Force), Captain Edwin Weaver, and Lieutenant Douglas Thropp – on a fighter sweep over northern Negros Island in the central Philippines.
 Their aim was to gain victories.
 McGuire desperately wanted to pass Bong's score of 40 kills.
 Descending through cloud cover, McGuire's flight circled a Japanese airfield at Fabrica and then proceeded to a second airstrip at Manapla (also referred to as Carolina).
 As they approached Manapla, they were confronted by a lone Ki-43 "Oscar", which immediately engaged McGuire's flight.

 Flying in the number-three position, Lt.
 Thropp saw the Oscar trying to attack him in a head-on pass.
 Thropp broke hard left.
 The Japanese pilot turned with him and fell into position behind him while firing.
 Major Rittmayer, flying as Thropp's wingman, turned sharply towards and began firing on the attacker.
 McGuire saw the Oscar was being engaged by Rittmayer and turned to face an imminent threat to the flight from the opposite direction.
 McGuire and his flight had encountered Warrant Officer Akira Sugimoto (杉本明, Sugimoto Akira), who was an instructor pilot with some 3,000+ hours in type.
 Sugimoto broke away from Thropp and Rittmayer and turned to find McGuire and his wingman Ed Weaver directly in front of him.
 Sugimoto was easily able to catch up and attack them from behind.